Skip to main content

 release/v1.2.0

-One Commit = One Change
+One Commit = One Logical Change

-# ❌ Don't do this
+# Don't do this

 git commit -m "Fix login, update styles, add tests, refactor utils"

-# ✅ Do this instead
+# Do this instead

-Always Pull First
+Always Pull Before You Push

 git pull --rebase origin main